 The advantage with your creative muscle is that it doesn’t ache the next day 😁

 Schedule short sessions daily.
 Your art will thank you for it.

 I’m not going to pretend that after 21 days I became a habitual daily composer.
 I did stop to rejuvenate.
 It’s about balance.
-I want to go back to some of the songs, write proper lyrics for them and lay down the tracks professionally.
+I went back to some of the songs, wrote proper lyrics for them and lay down the tracks professionally.